SAeidch/iaq-rag-final-project/README.md

 ## Project Overview

+This repository contains the final project for CSC 7644: Applied LLM Development.
 This project implements a domain specific retrieval augmented generation system for indoor air quality, ventilation, carbon dioxide, and computational fluid dynamics literature.
 The goal is to answer technical questions over a curated paper corpus with responses that are grounded in retrieved evidence rather than generated from model knowledge alone.

 The system includes: